kumakyoo42/Oma/README.md

 If no filename is provided, the name of the input file is used with extension replaced by `.oma`.

+### Dealing with incomplete or invalid input

+Missing nodes are included with both coordinates set to 0x7fffffff.
+Missing ways or missing members are not included.
+Holes inside of missing areas are not included as well.

+Invalid ways (and areas derived from ways) are preserved as is.

+Special handling of multipolygons and boundaries: Members that do not form a closed loop are not included.
+Inner members which are not inside of an outer member (either because all nodes are outside or because the outer member is invalid or missing) are not included.

+Special handling of restrictions and destination_signs: If `via`, `intersection` or `to` is missing, the element is not included.
+If `from` is missing, an empty `from` is used.

 ### Options

     -b <bbs-file>  bbs-file; default: default.bbs